-If you regularly experience night sweats that interrupt your sleep or are accompanied by a fever or unexplained weight loss, it’s likely time to schedule an appointment with your physician.
+If your night sweats occur on a regular basis, interrupt your sleep, or are accompanied by a fever or other symptoms, such as unexplained weight loss, then you should schedule an appointment with your physician.

 Doctors of Osteopathic Medicine, or DOs, focus on prevention by examining how your lifestyle and environment impact your health, rather than just treating your symptoms.

 Practical reasons for why someone may experience night sweats include: